Dargan Arch Walking Track in the Blue Mountains

 Dargan Arch

-When you first see the top of the arch and the large hole next to it, you might not feel too invited to walk across it.
+When you first see the top of the arch and the large hole next to it, you might feel a bit reluctant to walk across it.

 Rock area before Dargan Arch